ArchipelagoMW/Archipelago/worlds/hk/docs/en_Hollow Knight.md

 player's recent items display as an item being sent to another player.
 If the item is for another Hollow Knight player then the sprite will be that of the item's original sprite.
 If the item belongs to a player that is not playing Hollow Knight then the sprite will be the Archipelago logo.

+## Why are grubs so cute?

+It is one of the world's great mysteries